Low-go/Low-go/README.md

 # 🎱 About Me

-I’m a bilingual Computer Science student at Brigham Young University, passionate about software development as a craft.
+I’m a bilingual Computer Science graduate from Brigham Young University-Hawaii, passionate about software development as a craft.

-My journey includes roles as an IT technician, research assistant, and soon, a Computer Science Tutor and Teaching Assistant.
+My journey includes roles as an IT technician, research assistant, Computer Science Tutor/Teaching Assistant, and now a graduate/data analyst intern with the International Student Services office at BYU–Hawaii.
 I view every project as an opportunity to learn, grow, and refine my skills.

 My GitHub reflects this, I hope :p, each repository shows my own journey and progress.